 This web page shows only a small excerpt of our Kennedy research.
 Another 491 words(35 lines of text) covering the years 1170, 1296, 1513, 1406, 1437, 1646, 1406, 1480, 1508, 1513, 1509, 1513, 1527, 1515, 1558, 1541, 1576, 1573, 1615, 1668, 1653, 1701 and are included under the topic Early Kennedy History in all our PDF Extended History products.

 Another 181 words(13 lines of text) are included under the topic Early Kennedy Notables in all our PDF Extended History products.

 Some of the Kennedy family moved to Ireland, but this topic is not covered in this excerpt.
 Another 143 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Such hard times forced many to leave their homeland in search of opportunity across the Atlantic.
 Many of these families settled along the east coast of North America in communities that would become the backbones of the young nations of the United States and Canada.
 The ancestors of many of these families have rediscovered their roots in the 20th century through the establishment of Clan societies and other patriotic Scottish organizations.
 Among them:

-Kennedy Settlers in the United States in the 17th Century
+Kennedy Settlers in United States in the 17th Century

-Kennedy Settlers in the United States in the 18th Century
+Kennedy Settlers in United States in the 18th Century

-Kennedy Settlers in the United States in the 19th Century
+Kennedy Settlers in United States in the 19th Century